apache/www-site/content/dev/pmc.md

 ### How to reply to board feedback on a project's report  {#board-feedback}

-The board reads each submitted project report at its monthly meetings, and sometimes individual directors make comments or ask questions, using the Whimsy tool, in the meeting agenda.
-Shortly after each month's meeting, the Secretary uses Whimsy to automatically send all comments out to each project's `private@` mailing list and to the PMC chair directly.
+The board reads each submitted project report at its monthly meetings, and sometimes individual directors make comments or ask questions, using the [Board Agenda Tool](https://agenda.apache.org/), in the meeting agenda.
+Shortly after each month's meeting, the Secretary uses the Board Agenda Tool to automatically send all comments out to each project's `private@` mailing list and to the PMC chair directly.

 Some comments are simple feedback or notes on the report; some comments are